Great salespeople know that in order to persuade potential customers to buy, you must understand how buyers think.

 Nobody fits in a neat and tidy box.

-Despite this challenge, companies go to great lengths to find out how their customers make a decision when buying products.
+Despite this challenge, companies go to great lengths to find out how their customers make the decision to purchase a product.

 A whole branch of psychology is even dedicated to this subject: behavioral economics.